lengzuo/grid-plus/README.md

 ## What is Grid Plus?

 Grid Plus is a native desktop application for connecting to and managing PostgreSQL databases.
-Built with **Tauri v2** (Rust) and **React/TypeScript**, it delivers a lightweight, secure, and responsive experience without the overhead of Electron-based alternatives.
+Built with **Rust** and **React/TypeScript**, it delivers a lightweight, secure, and responsive experience without the overhead of Electron-based alternatives.

 ### Key Features

 - **Multi-connection management** — Connect to multiple PostgreSQL databases simultaneously
-- **Tabbed query editor** — Write and execute SQL across multiple tabs with syntax highlighting (CodeMirror 6)
+- **Tabbed query editor** — Write and execute SQL across multiple tabs with syntax highlighting
 - **Schema browser** — Browse tables, columns, and database objects at a glance
 - **Transaction support** — Full `BEGIN`/`COMMIT`/`ROLLBACK` control per editor session
+- **Visual EXPLAIN plans** — Interactive node graphs with cost, buffer, and timing diagnostics
-- **Virtualized results** — Handle large result sets efficiently with virtualized row rendering
+- **Virtualized results** — Handle large result sets efficiently with canvas-rendered rows
 - **Data export** — Export query results for further analysis
 - **Auto-save** — Query buffers are automatically saved and restored across sessions
 - **Secure credential storage** — Passwords are stored in the OS Keychain, never in plain text